Kuldeep-verma-dev/E-commerce-Medical/README.md

 This is my medicine related website where we can buy medicine and other product.`<br>`

-Html, css ,  javascript ,python with django
+Html , css ,  javascript , Bootstrap ,Python with Django